plopesc/ludwig/README.md

 - lib/commerceguys-enum/v1.0/
 - lib/commerceguys-addressing/v1.0.0-beta3/

-Ludwig's special ServiceProvider then detects the subfolders and adds them as PSR4 roots to Drupal's autoloader.
+After a cache clear, Ludwig's ServiceProvider detects the subfolders and adds them as PSR-4 roots to Drupal's autoloader.

 Requiring explicit versions, and having version subfolders means that the module can increase the required version in a new release, which then forces the site administrator to download that